f5devcentral/f5-cloudservicelab/README.rst

 5. Check the Site
 *****************

-Now let’s see how it looks like in a browser.
+Now let’s see how our site looks like in a browser.
 Copy “CNAMEValue” from the **Get EAP Subscription** request and paste it into your browser.

 .. figure:: _figures/70.jpg